The Yellow Rolls-Royce: Plot

-20,023 miles later, Genoa, Italy — The Rolls, according to the proprietor of the Genova Auto Salon where it is on sale, was “owned by a Maharajah, who lost his money at the San Remo Casino.”
+More than 20,023 odometer miles later, Genoa, Italy – The Rolls, according to the proprietor of the Genoa Auto Salon where it is on sale, was "owned by a Maharajah, who lost his money at the San Remo Casino".
 It is purchased by American gangster Paolo Maltese, who is touring the sights of Italy with his bored fiancée Mae Jenkins, a common hat-check girl, and his right-hand man, Joey Friedlander.
 When Maltese returns to Miami on a contract hit, he leaves Friedlander to chaperone Jenkins.
-Friedlander turns a blind eye when she falls for Stefano, a handsome young street photographer the group had met earlier in Pisa, evidently accepting Mae finally finding love instead of the ceaseless verbal abuse and degradation she gets from an overbearing Maltese.
-True to his character, the bully returns to Italy and tries to ambush her being unfaithful, but falls just short (and Friedlander covers for her).
-Even though Mae loves Stefano she prefers her life with Maltese, and returns to him.
+Friedlander turns a blind eye when she falls for Stefano, a handsome young street photographer the group had met earlier in Pisa, evidently accepting that Mae is finally finding love instead of the ceaseless verbal abuse and degradation she gets from an overbearing Maltese.
+True to his character, the bully returns to Italy and tries to ambush her in the act of being unfaithful, but falls just short (and Friedlander covers for her).
+Even though Mae loves Stefano she prefers her life with Maltese and returns to him.